arianaolson419/Lab3/README.md

 We felt this would give us a good mix of simplicity, while still allowing the execution of complex programs.

+We broke up our single-cycle CPU design into three main components: an instruction parser, a PC calculator, and a core module.
+The instruction parser decoded instructions from instruction memory directly into the control signals we used for the various components in our other modules.
+Our PC calculator handled the changes that needed to be made to the program counter based on information from the various J-type instructions.
+Finally, our core module handled the main functions performed by R and I-type instructions, handling calculations and load/store word operations.

 ## Architechture

 Our first step in designing our CPU was to create a block diagram with which could successfully run every type of instruction that we needed.